 My current research focuses on privacy governance and accountability.
 I often use empirical methods to answer policy-relevant questions, for instance in my datarights.me project.
 I have a PhD in the economics of information security.

 In 2016, I was a visiting research scholar at the Center for Information Technology Policy (CITP) at Princeton University, and in 2014, at SEAS at George Washington University.

-Innovation, psychology, social movements, and programming are some of my other interests (- as well as rock climbing, cycling, and travelling beyond the screen).
-In 2010-2012, I served on the board of TU Delft’s PhD council (Promood) and the Iranian Student Association (ISSTUD).
+Innovation, psychology, collective action, and traveling are some of my other interests.
 Prior to moving to the Netherlands, I worked as a software engineer and entrepreneur in Tehran, Iran.